How to Start an Ecommerce Business in 9 Steps (2024)

 At this stage, performing market research is vital to ensure you have a sound product idea.
 You’ll also need to create one or more buyer personas to help you build laser-focused marketing strategies later on.
 Market research isn’t as hard to perform as you might think, and buyer personas are pretty fun to create.
 Let’s dive right in.

 You need to hire a specialist company to perform market research.
 You can, if you like — but it isn’t too difficult to gather information in-house.
 All you need is a strategy and the right tools.
 Here are three of the most effective ways to find out more about your consumer base:

 Conduct Consumer Surveys

-Surveys use good old fashioned questions to harvest information from consumers.
-One of the quickest ways to build an email list is via social media: simply set up a page for your new business and offer incentives to people who’ll take your survey (10% off a future purchase, or entry into a prize draw).
+Surveys use good old-fashioned questions to harvest information from consumers.
+One of the quickest ways to build an email list is via social media: set up a page for your new business and offer incentives to people who’ll take your survey (10% off a future purchase, or entry into a prize draw).
 Paid social media ads can help you target a specific audience and drive traffic to your page.

 Several great marketing tools, including SurveyMonkey and QuestionPro, make survey generation easy.
 Simply sign up, create your first questionnaire, and email it to recipients.
 Make sure you track the email-open rate and use the metrics you gain from your survey to develop an impression of your consumer base.